 My academic year has been filled with numerous activities.
-Ever since fresher’s week started in September, there have been things going on (both academic and non-academic) and I can assure you that you will have a very intense and gratifying year as a MSc student.
+Ever since fresher’s week started in September, there have been things going on (both academic and non-academic) and I can assure you that you will have a very intense and gratifying year as an MSc student.

-Now that its June and I have already finished with classes and exams, it is time to focus on the dissertation.
+Now that it's June and I have already finished with classes and exams, it is time to focus on the dissertation.
 I am writing this blog in order to let you know what to expect and my top tips for enjoying the experience.

 Let’s start with the basics: what is a dissertation and what are the business school’s expectations?
 The objective of the dissertation is to provide students with an opportunity to produce an original piece of work and specialize in a particular topic of interest.
 The typical word count would be between 15,000 and 18,000 words, depending on the topic and needs to be developed between June and September.

-The MSc in Business Analytics has a very pragmatical approach to dissertations; they do this, so you can try and solve a real-world problem with real-world data, which I think is exciting and will teach you applied problem solving skills.
+The MSc in Business Analytics has a very pragmatical approach to dissertations; they do this, so you can try and solve a real-world problem with real-world data, which I think is exciting and will teach you applied problem-solving skills.
 You can either propose your own topic or choose to participate in one of the several ongoing research projects that the University has.
 If you have a very strong interest in one field and have the means to obtain the data, you can propose your own topic before February.
 However, most students decide to take part in the topics that are proposed by the University, like I did.

-We had to select 7 topics, then rank them, and the programme director would try to assign you the topic that was highest in your priority.
+We had to select 7 topics then rank them and the programme director would try to assign you the topic that was highest in your priority.
 My suggestion that will help you make an informed choice is to read very well the project description and understand what it is about.
 Don’t choose the dissertation topic only because the company has a well-known name.
 For me, it is more important to choose a type of analysis that you really like and feel comfortable doing.
 If you already know the supervisor, you could drop him an email asking for more information about the project and about the required skills.

-You will be assigned with a topic and a supervisor by the beginning of March and if you selected a topic with a company, some meetings might start taking place during the following months.
+You will be assigned a topic and a supervisor by the beginning of March and if you selected a topic with a company, some meetings might start taking place during the following months.
 It is very important to talk early to your supervisor and my tip would be to take the initiative and contact them with plenty of time.
 Your supervisor will help you to structure the research question, build the appropriate methodology and assess the quality of your work.
-Make sure you establish a clear communication since the beginning in order to make your life easier.
+Make sure you establish clear communication from the beginning in order to make your life easier.
 Another tip I could give you is to be ordered with your meetings and keep a minute for each one, so you can keep track of the tasks you are supposed to be doing.

 A little bit about my topic: In case you are interested, I will be working with Europe’s Largest digital healthcare providers and I will be creating a model to optimise their medicine buying strategy.
 I have already met the company’s representatives and I hope to be able to frame my research question in the following weeks.